Funyday-k/lingyuxia/_pages/publications.md

 > Still in working

-But I am writing a book about GR you can download it!
+But I am writing a note about GR you can download it!
 [GR](https://funyday-k.github.io/lingyuxia//files/GR_note.pdf)